DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 02 - Type of Attack Indicators.md

 Skimmers can collet all the information from the magnetic strip as well as the PIN being entered.

 ## Adversarial AI (Artificial Intelligence)
-Attackers can use AI-enabled tools to improve their attacks, generally to avoid machine detection or to increase computation caoabilities.
+Attackers can use AI-enabled tools to improve their attacks, generally to avoid machine detection or to increase computation capabilities.

 🟢 **Tainted Training Data for Machine Learning (ML)**
 Works by using a training data ser to calibrate the detection model to enable detection of sample data.